binlf/rwfs/README.md

 - ✅ Chunk-based file content manipulation with context awareness
 - ✅ Support for single or multiple update operations
-- ✅ Debug mode with colored output and configurable limits
+- ✅ Debug mode with colored output and configurable limits (numeric or range-based)
 - ✅ Configurable separators and encoding
 - ✅ Access to previous and next chunks for contextual operations
+- ✅ Reverse processing mode (process chunks from end to beginning)
 - ✅ Chunk deletion support
+- ✅ Early exit with `bailOnFirstMatch` optimization
-- ✅ TypeScript support with full type safety
+- ✅ TypeScript support with full type safety and comprehensive JSDoc comments

 ## Installation